In a syndrome in which all the functions of the kidneys deteriorate, leading to the disturbance of water, electrolytes, and nitrogen metabolism.

 - Appetite.
 The feeding pattern decreases.

 - The urine.
 Changes in urination (amount, color, frequency).
-The urine can be extremely clear at this point.
+The urine can be evident at this point.

 - Blood pressure becomes high (also known as hypertension).

-- Low Digestion (Different degrees of gastroparesis, which means that digestion becomes slower).
+- Low Digestion (Different degrees of gastroparesis, which means digestion becomes slower).

-- Nausea, vomiting, and generally loss of appetite.
+- Nausea, vomiting, and general loss of appetite.